The best Black Friday fashion deals to shop right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday clothing deals 2021: Best fashion offers from Ugg, Uniqlo, Pandora and more
+Black Friday clothing deals 2021: Best fashion offers from Ugg, Converse, Pandora and more

-Upgrade your wardrobe for less with deals from Converse, Mango and Dr. Martens
+Upgrade your wardrobe for less with deals from Vivienne Westwood, All Saints and Dr. Martens

-Black Friday has landed – and that means there is no better time than the present to save across tech, fashion, toys, home appliances, beauty and plenty more.
-The biggest shopping event of the year sees all our favourite retailers slashing prices, from Amazon, Argos and Very to Currys and John Lewis & Partners.
+Yes, Black Friday is in full swing – and that means there is no better time than the present to save across tech, fashion, toys, home appliances, beauty and plenty more.
+The biggest shopping event of the year sees all our favourite retailers slashing prices, from Amazon, Argos and Very to Currys and John Lewis & Partners – and it’s game on until the end of tomorrow – aka, Cyber Monday.

 Now the day is finally here, we’re busy rounding up the best fashion and clothing deals to buy right now.